MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-RecoverableItems.md

 - SamAccountName
 - User ID or user principal name (UPN)

-In tExchange Online, you can specify multiple mailboxes separated by commas.
-If the values contain spaces or otherwise require quotation marks, use the following syntax: "\<Value1\>","\<Value2\>",..."\<ValueX>".
+In Exchange Online, you can specify multiple mailboxes separated by commas.
+If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

 ```yaml
 Type: GeneralMailboxOrMailUserIdParameter